nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-07-26-ribosome-mirror-amino-checkpoint.md

 ---

-**Warning**: This is a technical proposal, not intended for a general audience.
-Terrible jargon ahead!

 George Church, the famous Harvard geneticist, has [famously espoused](https://www.wired.com/2010/11/ff_mirrorlife/) the potential of “mirrored” organisms — living creatures built exclusively with chiral molecules.
 This idea even featured in his excellent book, [Regenesis](https://www.amazon.com/Regenesis-Synthetic-Biology-Reinvent-Ourselves/dp/0465075703), which was co-authored by [Ed Regis](https://en.wikipedia.org/wiki/Ed_Regis_(author)).
 Though such organisms are not found in nature, a synthetic “mirrored” organism would be entirely immune from viral infection and could be used to manufacture a new suite of [enantiopure pharmaceuticals](https://en.wikipedia.org/wiki/Enantiopure_drug).
 All organisms on earth synthesize proteins using exclusively L-amino acids[^1], but perhaps the early steps in creating a “mirrored” organism would best be pursued through the engineering of the ribosome, that great molecular machine underpinning translation.

 To date, laboratories have succeeded in creating ribosomes that read orthogonal mRNA messages[^2], stochastically incorporate β-amino acids[^3] or introduce unnatural α-amino acids into proteins within cells by modifying key residues in the ribosome and associated translational machinery[^4].
 D-amino acids have been incorporated into polypeptide chains _in vitro_[^5], but efforts to do so _in vivo_ have proven more difficult.